You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Built in the early 17th century, the Bridge of Sighs is steeped in history and legend.
 As prisoners were led across the bridge, the story goes that they caught their last glimpse of the serene beauty of Venice through its latticed windows, sighing in despair at their impending fate.

 The bridge's design is a marvel of Venetian architecture, adorned with delicate stonework and decorative carvings.
-Its graceful arches and Baroque style add to the charm of the city's renowned waterways.

 St. Mark's Square, or "Piazza San Marco" in Italian, is the grand heart of Venice, a breathtaking marvel that epitomizes the city's opulence and historical significance.
-Here is everything you need to know about St Mark's Square - before you leave home.
+Here is everything you need to know about St. Mark's Square - before you leave home.

 Situated in the charming Castello district, Acqua Alta has become an emblem of Venice's creative spirit.
 The name itself, "Acqua Alta," meaning "high water" in Italian, alludes to the city's infamous flooding, which can transform the store into an aquatic wonderland.
 However, this quirky characteristic only adds to its allure, making the reading experience truly one-of-a-kind.